Moana Surfrider, A Westin Resort & Spa, Waikiki Beach Review (2026)

 If you’re planning a first trip to Honolulu and want to stay directly on Waikiki Beach, the Moana Surfrider is an excellent choice, especially if you can offset the high nightly rates with points or free night certificates.
 With the right credit card strategy, a stay at this iconic resort can be far more attainable than it initially appears.

 Yes, the Moana Surfrider is worth it if you value beachfront access, historic charm, and a central Waikiki location.
-It’s especially worthwhile when booking with Marriott points or Free Night Awards, which can drastically reduce the cash cost.
+It's especially worthwhile when booking with Marriott points or Free Night Awards, which can cut the cash cost way down.

 Yes, the Moana Surfrider has direct access to Waikiki Beach.
 Guests can walk straight from the resort to the sand, making it one of the most conveniently located beachfront hotels in Honolulu.